jaxon-php/jaxon-website/user/pages/04.blog/2025/07/01.announcing-jaxon-version-5/item.md

 $this->response->html('dom-element-id', $text);
 ```

-Each DOM element in a webpage with dynamic content needed to be given a unique id, which will then be used to update its content.
+Each DOM element with dynamic content in a webpage content needed to be given a unique id, which will then be used to update its content.
 Keeping track of all those ids in an application was not an easy task.

 Jaxon 5 introduces a new [UI component](../../../../docs/v5x/components/node-components.html), which is a Jaxon class that defines the content of a DOM element.
 It just needs to implement a method named `html()`,